 I wonder if it’s not time to extend the same compassion to our LBGTQ brothers and sisters.
 I personally know people who considered divorcing their spouses because they were unhappy who also believe that homosexual marriage is an abomination.
 How can Christians extend grace to people who have done something God hates (Malachi 2:16), yet remain staunch in their resistance of same-sex partners entering into a commitment to love and care for each other exclusively?

 The Bible is viewed by most Christians as the inspired word of God.
-It’s as if God himself hand wrote it and dropped this leather bound book with that mysterious silk paper out of heaven and onto earth.
+It’s as if God himself hand wrote it and dropped this leather-bound book with that mysterious silk paper out of heaven and onto the earth.
 Over the years we’ve made silly arguments about what it is, what it says and what it means.
 Being Biblically literate has become a badge of honor above loving our neighbors for some Evangelicals, but how much do we really know the Bible for real?

 You see, Christianity as are all world religions, is about faith.
 Faith isn’t knowing.
 Faith is faith.
 We believe some things.
 We don’t know why sometimes, we just do.
 Life often presents us with pieces of a puzzle, but not the whole thing.
 We piece it together as best we can, but sometimes there are large parts of the picture missing.
 That part we fill in is faith.
 It’s foolish to try and convince ourselves or others not to look at the pieces that are missing or worse, to try and act like there aren’t pieces missing at all.
 There are lots of things from the Bible that we as Christians don’t know, but we believe.
 That’s beautiful!
 That makes us fully alive and fully human because we aren’t using our energy trying to do God’s job of knowing everything.
 There are many things we don’t know, but we believe them.
 Believing and knowing are not always mutually exclusive, but they can be.
 (SELAH)

 We have tried to make the Bible the authority on science, history, politics, and religion, but outside of religion, the Bible isn’t the most accurate accounting of those categories.
 Trying to make it authoritative on the subject matter it’s not intended to be the authority on diminishes its beauty and lessens its effectiveness in the world.
 The same can be said of us Christians.
-Maybe it’s time we just be honest about who we are and what we truly believe.
+Maybe it’s time we just are honest about who we are and what we truly believe.

 We encourage sharing by clicking on any of the sharable tabs below.
 Feel free to leave a comment below as well.
 Thanks for reading.